Skip to content

 Investing.com is a comprehensive financial website providing real-time quotes, financial news, analysis, and tools for investors.
 You can localize its content for more than 30 countries including several European languages.

-Clicking the Search box will display your recent searches and popular ones.
+Clicking the Search box (top right) will display your recent searches and popular ones.
 You can enter the name, ticker, or ISIN of the security you're interested in.
 A graphical overview of the quote history (1 month) is presented.
-Click Historical Data to see the table.
+Click Historical Data (in the middle above the chart) to see the table.
 For downloading or changing the period, registration with your email address is required (free).
 All data are available, but there is a limit of 20 years that you can download in one pass.